yureek/S-HealthStack.github.io/pages/developer-guide/app-creation/configure-app.md

    >
    > Note: The project ID of your study is contained in the JSON response of a `POST /api/projects` request.

-3. Make the app available for downloading by study participants.
+3. Make the app available for downloading.